mikeshulman/narya/README.md

 A match not occuring inside any `let` value doesn't even have a user-assigned name like `dec`, so it is printed only with a number.
 For instance, `echo sqdec3` from above will print something like `sq (H ↦ _match.3{…})`.
 Note that the dependence of the match on the variable (which Narya named `H`) is not even indicated (it is hidden in the context substitution `{…}`).
 However, the advantage of matches of this sort is that, unlike the value of a let-bound variable, they can check rather than synthesize.

 The printing of local case trees will hopefully be improved somewhat in future, but there is a limit to how much improvement is possible.
 Moreover, overuse of local case trees can make it difficult to prove theorems about a function: facts one may need about its components cannot easily be separated out into lemmas since the pieces cannot easily be referred to.
 Thus, while this sort of code can be convenient for programming, and in simple cases (such as `match e [ ]` to fill any checking context, given any `e:∅`), it is often better eschewed in favor of additional explicit global helper functions.
-For this reason, Narya currently emits a hint whenever it detects a "bare" case-tree-only construct and interprets it in this way with an implicit let-binding.
+For this reason, Narya currently emits a hint whenever it detects a "bare" case-tree-only construct and interprets it in this way.

 Note also that let-bound functions cannot currently be recursive.
 A `let rec` will probably be implemented one day, but for now, the only way to define recursive functions is with `def`.